 In many instances, these phishing scams use software or security vulnerabilities to install malicious software in the targeted user’s device.
-In any case, the human factor remains the key element in successful phishing attempts of these cyber crooks.
+In any case, the human factor remains the key element in the successful phishing attempts of these cyber crooks.

-Phishing attacks are not limited to email phishing as phishers use SMS (smishing) and voice messages (vishing) to indulge victims into providing their information by impersonating as a legitimate source.
+Phishing attacks are not limited to email phishing as phishers use SMS (smishing) and voice messages (vishing) to trick victims into providing their information by impersonating a legitimate source.
 As a result, these phishing attacks have become so convincing that they have accounted for 90% of data breached in 2019!